Facing The Business of Climate Change A deeper look into EDHEC’s MBA Refresher Event

 Sustainability is being embraced by EDHEC both on campus and within its curriculum.
 This refresher event, true to its name, invigorated attendees while educating and motivating everyone to make a difference.
 Despite who’s accountable or whether the economics behind climate change add up, our future must be greener than it is today.

 EDHEC incorporates sustainability and ethics in business throughout its campus and within programmes.
 The Global MBA has recently added both a sustainability module and a sustainability-focused elective.
 Professor Geert Demuijnck leads the philosophy module within the Global MBA.
-For more information about the Global MBA, visit our site.
+For more information about the Global MBA.